alexghergh/dotfiles/vim/.config/nvim/README.md

     - `settings.lua`: Contains the general editor settings which are applied for all filetypes (nothing plugin-related; only basic vim settings and options).
+    - `statusline.lua`: Contains scripts to define a custom status line.
+The style of the status line is designed to be the same as that of the Tmux environment.
+See also `after/plugin/colorscheme.lua`, which defines the actual colors to be used.

 For more information on what each of these files should contain, see [this gist](https://gist.github.com/nelstrom/1056049/784e252c3de653e204e9e128653010e19fbd493f).